 Understanding Support for Individual Artists: Making a Case for National Standards

-An article by John Carnwath, WolfBrown, a member of the team that developed the taxonomy, published in the Fall 2014 GIA Reader, that examines the values of common standards and ways funders can begin making use of the taxonomy.
+An article by John Carnwath, WolfBrown, a member of the team that developed the taxonomy, published an article in the Fall 2014 GIA Reader that examines the values of common standards and ways funders can begin making use of the taxonomy.